icyalert/icyalert.github.io/team.md

 &ensp;

-The diagram below displays the 3 key objectives of IcyAlert (O1-O3) as well as the main expertise of each partner contributing to the project:
+The diagram below displays the main expertise of each partner contributing to the project as well as the 3 key objectives of IcyAlert (O1-O3):

 <p align="center">
   <img src="/images/IcyAlert_Partners.png" height="50%" width="50%">